 Although the virus is not known to be transmitted to humans from other animals, people should avoid handling dead animals or birds with their bare hands.
 WNV virus has been found in more than 150 bird species in North America.
 Some species may have no obvious signs of illness when infected.
 Others, such as those of the Corvid family (crows, jays, magpies and ravens) get sick more often and can die.

 Birds of the Raptor family have also died off in significant numbers in areas of Ontario in past years for example.
 Horse owners in B.C. are encouraged to talk to their veterinarians about the vaccine that is available to protect their animals.

 Disease surveillance in Canada mostly takes place in the summer months when mosquito populations are at their highest.
 The incidence of WNV fluctuates annually across provinces, but people should continue to take a common sense approach for personal protection.
 Since mosquitoes do not fly very far from their breeding sites, you are most likely to be bitten by a mosquito in your own backyard.
 Clean up areas where mosquitoes like to breed or rest.
 It can take only one week of water build up for mosquitoes to develop from eggs into adults.
 So be sure to remove any type of standing water on your property at least once a week.

 Found a dead bird?

-You can report dead birds directly to the BC Centre for Disease Control online.
-This website also has information on how to dispose of dead birds as specimen pick-up is limited.
+Here is information on how to dispose of dead birds as specimen pick-up is limited.

 For more information, visit the British Columbia Centre for Disease Control for current information on the status of WNV under 'Health topics A-Z' and in the 'W' section for 'West Nile Virus' information.